ydigikat/NeoTrellis-IDF/README.md

 void nt_key_to_xy(uint8_t key, uint8_t *x, uint8_t *y);
 uint8_t nt_xy_to_key(uint8_t x, uint8_t y);
 ```
+### Example Code
+See the example app_main() in the main repository.

 ### Using the keypad interrupt
-The hardware interrupt from the keypad is enabled in the driver.
+The hardware interrupt from the keypad is enabled in the driver although this is not used in the example.

 To use this you need to connect the interrupt line to a free GPIO pin on the ESP32 and optionally provide an ISR.

 The interrupt line is active low, pulled high by the internal pullup, so we're looking for the falling edge.